Based on Make UK recent statistics, we have compiled a list of 5 benefits to manufacturing during the COVID 19 pandemic.

 For those businesses with a cloud-based information management system, finding and updating risk assessments is more straightforward.
 Staff working at home can access existing risk assessments, and involve necessary staff, on- or off-site, in reviewing and updating, with a managed process of letting relevant people know when documents are re-issued.

 Tracking who has read new risk assessments is equally important; if arrangements change, you want to know that everyone has been told.

-5. Mobile digital reduces risk of COVID-19 transmission
+5. Mobile digital reduces the risk of COVID-19 transmission

 Providing simple data capture tools using individual workers’ own mobile devices makes it more likely that they will log concerns, as they occur.

 The interface can prompt the worker to answer questions about the concern, making data capture more consistent, and more useful for the person who needs to take action as a result.

 This can reduce the back and forth between reporter and investigator that happens when paper forms are used – something that would be harder to manage with home working and social distancing in place.

 If the reporting tool is on the worker’s own mobile phone, the risk of transmitting COVID-19 via a shared device or paper forms is reduced.

 Make UK found that COVID-19 led to an increase in the adoption of digital technology in manufacturing, with 91% of manufacturers saying they benefited from new technology during the crisis.

 Manufacturers who invested in digital technology were less likely to suffer reduced productivity from the COVID-secure measures needed.
 Make UK state “Covid-19 is sharply poking into action any manufacturer reluctant to take advantage of cloud technologies.”